 - Remove the plug top, ensure the wiring is correct (unless the plug is moulded) and the fuse is an actual BS 1362 Type and not a dangerous copy.

-  - Check labels for power rating, CE/BS Compliance.
+- Check labels for power rating, CE/BS and the new UKCA Compliance.

 - Connect the device to our test equipment.

 - Set the test equipment to the correct operational mode.
 Class II devices have no earth, Class I devices will have an earth, Power Cables (4-way blocks/extension reels etc) have different settings.

 - Identify a suitable earth connection (if appropriate)